Macroassembler-AS/asl-releases/README.md

     make -j8        # does not build docs make install    # optional, but needed for it to find libary include files

+There is also a `Makefile.def` on the `master` branch that should work with most Linux systems and will install ASL under `/opt/asl-$VER`.
+However, it may or may not determine the version nubmer correctly as ASL has changed how it defines version numbers over time.

 Importing New ASL Releases
 --------------------------